dionysos-dev/Dionysos.jl/BipedRobot/ZMPBipedRobot/README.md

 ## Actual Version

 This version of the project does not support a closed-loop system.
-In a short term, a closed-loop form will be develloped in a disturbed environment.
+In a short term, a closed-loop form will be developed to handle disturbed environment.